learn-co-curriculum/github-to-canvas-quiz/README.md

 - What class is responsible for loading a quiz from the API?
 - What class is responsible for saving a quiz to the file system?
 - use Capybara/HTML matchers for testing HTML strings?
+- probably not necessary to save repo name to YAML, and may cause more issues if repo URL changes...

 ```rb
 quiz = Quiz.from(:canvas, course_id: 1, quiz_id: 2)